Do you offer Service Dog Training?

 - Chop treats no larger than the size of a pea (or smaller for tiny dogs)

 - Minimum 300 pieces

 - Choose treats that will not upset your dog’s stomach

 - Purchase a fanny pack, a treat pouch from the pet store, or a rock climbing chalk pouch, or notify your trainer and one will be available for purchase.

 - Have ready your regular walking equipment (leash, harness, etc) as well as any favourite toys.
 You may be required to use a different type of equipment, as determined in your session.

-- If the session falls near a meal time, please feed only a very small portion of the meal earlier than usual.
+- If the session falls near a meal time, please feed only a very small portion of the meal earlier than usual, or skip that meal.
 Cut back on all meals to accommodate the extra calories of training treats.

 - Exercise your dog appropriately prior to your session, however be sure not to exhaust your dog.

 - For dogs who are not friendly with people